Moermond Castle: The Second castle

 The second castle stood south of the current castle on the same island.
 Its core was a tower house measuring 6 by 10 m on the inside.
 On the southeast side it had two round towers.
 On its western corner was a connected privy tower with waste funnel.
 This tower house dated from before 1339.
 The brick used in this building was repurposed brick from the first castle.

 From this tower house, a wall led to the northwest.
 Its connection to the current castle could not be clearly established in the 1950s.
 Another question that was not answered at the time, was the location of the wall that one might suppose to have to been located to the east of the wall that was found.

 At the northern edge of the second castle there was a gatehouse.
-It was built from re-used brick of the first castle. measuring 27.5-28.5 * 13.5-14.5 * 6.5–8 cm.
+It was built from re-used brick of the first castle.
+These bricks measured 27.5-28.5 * 13.5-14.5 * 6.5–8 cm.
 When the third castle was built, this medieval gatehouse became its core.
 It led to the supposition that the current castle was a tower house that succeeded the first castle.
 A part of this misconception was solved when in 1957 the second castle was discovered.
 Later, the supposed tower house was investigated.